What is a Moped?

 |Motorcycle License Required?||Yes||Varies by state||Yes|

 - Scooters are two-wheeled vehicles with a step-through chassis and footrest platform.
-They operate on small 10-inch wheels and uses an electrical charging system with engines ranging between 50cc to 250cc.
+They operate on small 10-inch wheels and use an electrical charging system with engines ranging between 50cc to 250cc.

-- Mopeds are two-wheeled vehicles equipped with bicycle-like pedals that the rider uses to propel the vehicle to start its helper motor.
-They have small engines no bigger than 50cc that allows them to go a maximum speed of 28mph.
+- Mopeds are two-wheeled vehicles, sometimes equipped with bicycle-like pedals that the rider uses to propel the vehicle to start its helper motor.
+They have small engines no bigger than 50cc, allowing them to go at a maximum speed of 28mph.
 Due to their speed limitations, they cannot be ridden on highways.

-- Motorcycles are two-wheeled vehicles designed for higher speeds and are equipped with better acceleration and high speed handling characteristics.
-Most motorcycles have 250cc or larger engines, 16” or larger wheels.
+- Motorcycles are two-wheeled vehicles designed for higher speeds and are equipped with better acceleration and high-speed handling characteristics.
+Most motorcycles have 250cc or larger engines and 16” or larger wheels.

 - 99% of motorcycles have a manual clutch that requires the rider shift gears manually, unlike scooters, which have a “twist and go” automatic (CVT) transmission.